 Coincidentally, a few days after I learned the stunning story of how Brad has been the grateful recipient of a donor heart, living each day as a gift, giving to others and spreading the word about organ donation, I received word that a friend from my college days was suddenly in need of a heart transplant.
 She is currently in the hospital, in shock and in fear, and Brad quickly offered his counsel and any comfort he might be able to give her and her family. (*OCTOBER 7, 2012 – PLEASE READ UPDATE BELOW ABOUT MY FRIEND)

 I have had that pink organ donor dot on my drivers license for many years.
 I’ve always felt strongly about sharing myself with others, should I leave this earth suddenly.
-If you haven’t already made your wishes clear to your family or signed up to give the gift of life, I hope you’ll learn more about organ donation.
+If you haven’t already made your wishes clear to your family or signed up to give the gift of life, I hope you’ll learn more about organ donation and the wonderful Donate Life

 Here’s Brad and his lovely wife Eydie Alyson with more: